GetStream/stream-chat-android/docusaurus/docs/Android/02-client/06-push-notifications.md

 # Push Notifications

 Besides [Events](./04-events.md), push notifications are another way to stay up to date with changes to the chat.
-The user will receive a push notification if he watches the channel and doesn't have an open socket connection.
+The user will receive a push notification if they're watching a channel but don't have an open socket connection.

 ## Configuring Push Notifications